Host Microbe Core People

 Professor, Pediatrics

-Core Director, RDP and CFRTC Host Microbe Core
+Core Director, CFRTC Host Microbe Core

 Dr. Hoffman is a pediatric pulmonologist and microbiologist at the UW and SCH with considerable experience in clinical management and laboratory and translational study of chronic CF lung infections.
 He will work closely with Dr. Frevert in managing the day-to-day operation of the Host-Microbe Core, and he will share responsibility for assuring that core functions, services, and training are completed and implemented in a timely fashion.
 He oversees Dr. Pope in providing consultation, training, and expertise to researchers interested in fluorescence in situ hybridization and clinical, animal, and laboratory specimen processing for genomic, metabolomic, and microscopic analyses.
 With the Core Co-Director, he will continue to work closely with the Directors of the Genomics (Salipante) and Clinical (Goss) Cores to best provide services and samples to the research base of the UW RDP and CFRTC.